Marvin-VW/3dengine_doc/docs/modules/color.rst

 Color Module
 ============

-This module, named `camera_model`, provides functionalities for color manipulation and light intensity calculations.
-The primary class in this module is `Color`, which contains a variety of color constants and methods for color operations.
+This module, named :mod:`camera_model`, provides functionalities for color manipulation and light intensity calculations.
+The primary class in this module is :mod:`Color`, which contains a variety of color constants and methods for color operations.

 .. class:: Color()

-The `Color` class contains numerous predefined colors and provides methods to manipulate these colors and calculate light intensity.

     **Class Attributes**